ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>A chance of showers and thunderstorms.
+         <h3>This Afternoon</h3>A slight chance of showers and thunderstorms.
 Mostly cloudy.
 High near 88, with temperatures falling to around 86 in the afternoon.
          South wind around 5 mph.
-Chance of precipitation is 30%.<br></div>
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A chance of showers and thunderstorms.
 Mostly cloudy.
 Low around 66, with temperatures rising to around 68 overnight.
 South
          wind around 3 mph.
-Chance of precipitation is 40%.<br></div>
+Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday</h3>Showers and thunderstorms likely before 10am, then a chance of showers and thunderstorms between 10am and 1pm, then a chance
-         of showers and thunderstorms between 1pm and 4pm, then a slight chance of showers and thunderstorms.
+         <h3>Sunday</h3>A chance of showers and thunderstorms.
 Mostly cloudy, with a high near 84.
 Southwest wind 3 to 9 mph.
-Chance of precipitation is 60%.<br></div>
+Chance of precipitation
+         is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">